ISCDtoolbox/Commons/README.md

 If one of the above software is not installed, you can use your favorite package manager to install it (you will need administrator rights to do that).
 We describe now how to do that (if you are not familiar with Linux).
-For example, on Debian systems such as Ubuntu, you can use the apt software as follows.
+For example, on Debian systems such as Ubuntu, you can use the `apt` software as follows.
 First type in a command prompt
 ```
 sudo apt-add-repository main
 ```
-in order to let your system access the main repository that contain the canonical-supported free and open-source softwares such as gcc, make, or cmake (normally this should be already active by default).
+in order to let your system access the main repository that contain the canonical-supported free and open-source softwares such as `gcc`, `make`, or `cmake` (normally this should be already active by default).
 Similarly, type in a command prompt
 ```
 sudo apt-add-repository universe
 ```
-which is the repository that contains community-maintained free and open-source softwares such as clang-3.8.
-We recall that the sudo word implies that you will run a command using the administrator rights.
+which is the repository that contains community-maintained free and open-source softwares such as `clang-3.8`.
+We recall that the `sudo` word implies that you will run a command using the administrator rights.
 If you do not have the password for this, you may have to contact your system administrator in order to install it properly.
 Then, you may also have to update the repositories which can be done by typing in a command prompt
 ```
 sudo apt-get update
 ```
-For example, we had to do it for finding the git software in the main repository of one of our test system (Ubuntu 14.04.5).
+For example, we had to do it for finding `git` in the main repository of one of our test system (Ubuntu 14.04.5).
 You can search for a specific package name by typing in a command prompt
 ```
 apt-cache search approximateNameOfYourPackageOrNameOfYourSearch
 ```